 The big decision for us was in this space to decide between wood and wood-looking tile for the kitchen/living space floor.
 We came from a house that had wood, and it got so chewed up with the kids and the constant foot traffic in the kitchen.
 So we knew when we were building that we wanted to at least take a look at wood-looking tile to see if we could replicate the hardwood look with a tile product.

-And let me say, you can!
+And let me say, you can get a great wood look with all the functionality and ease of tile!
 We ultimately went with wood-looking tile in a white oak color, and I am so happy we did.

 With the amount of walking, food dropping and toy scraping that happens on these floors, it made sense to us to eliminate the extra stress of following everyone around asking them to be careful all the time.
 And I honestly think it looks so similar to wood, most people have no idea it’s not.
 The key, though, is a good installation.
 The tighter the grouting, the more similar to hardwood it looks.
 So make sure to keep that in mind if you’re considering going with a wood-liking tile!